 The WestConnex was first announced by the State Government in 2012 as part of the Infrastructure NSW report titled "First Things First".
 The total project is estimated to cost between $11-$11.5 billion with $200 million allocated to "seed funding" for Urban Revitilisation along the Parramatta Road corridor.

-State Government to commence geotechnical drilling in Blackmore Park
+State Government geotechnical drilling in Blackmore Park

 Roads and Maritime Services (RMS) have notified Council that they will occupy a section of Blackmore Park in Leichhardt and Easton Park in Lilyfield in order to carry out geotechnical investigations in connection with the design and/or environmental assessment of the proposed WestConnex M4-M5 Link road project.